Back to Teaching & Research

 Student Programs

-Our three formal student programs—the Ho Family Student Guide Program, Programs Assistants, and Graduate Student Teacher Program—put students at the center of museum activity and allow students to play a crucial role in serving both our campus and our community.
+Our three formal student programs—the Ho Family Student Guide Program, Programs Assistants, and Graduate Student Teacher Program—put students at the center of museum activities and allow them to play a crucial role in serving both our campus and local community.
+Supervised by staff in the Division of Academic and Public Programs, each of these programs is a year-long commitment.
+Applications are currently open for all three programs for the 2024-2025 academic year.
+See below for more details about each.

 Ho Family Student Guide Program

-Student Guides are trained to create and lead original, research-based tours of the collections for university and community audiences.
-Taking place in person and online, these tours offer unique, thematic views into the collections.
-The Student Guides also develop educational and interpretive materials for social media, including Instagram (@harvardarthappens), Facebook (@HoStudentGuides), and YouTube.
-Students from all concentrations are encouraged to apply; no art history, studio art, or museum experience is required.
-Participants have come from a wide range of concentrations, including Chemistry, Applied Mathematics, Philosophy, Government, History and Literature, AFVS, and History of Art and Architecture.
-Through their training, Student Guides gain knowledge of the collections and develop skills in critical thinking, visual analysis, public speaking, and leadership.
-This program is supported by the Ho Family Student Guide Fund.
+Student Guides are trained to create and lead original, research-based tours of the museums for the public, and for other audiences by request.
+Taking place primarily in person, the tours approach the museums via a theme of each Student Guide’s own choosing, sample the variety and diversity of the works on view, and engage visitors in conversation.
+Additionally, Student Guides contribute special tours to our free U.S. Citizenship Course, which prepares aspiring citizens for the naturalization test, and other museum-based education programs.
+Student Guides also develop educational and interpretive materials for social media, including Instagram (@harvardarthappens) and for YouTube (@harvartmuseums).
+Harvard College sophomores and juniors from all concentrations are encouraged to apply (with the possibility to stay on through senior year); no art history, studio art, or museum experience is required.
+Student Guides have come from a wide range of concentrations, including Astrophysics, Applied Mathematics, Computer Science, History and Literature, and History of Art & Architecture.
+Through their training, Student Guides develop skills in research, critical thinking, public speaking, and how to realize creative projects in an institutional setting.

 Camran Mani